p-ranav/cppgit2/README.md

 When making calls to the `libgit2` C API, the C layer sometimes allocates memory and returns pointers to data structures that are owned by the user (required to be free'd by the user), and at other times returns a pointer to memory that is managed by the `libgit2` layer.

-To properly cleanup memory that is owned by the user, you can use the `ownership` enum to explicitly specify the ownership:
+To properly cleanup memory that is owned by the user, use the `ownership` enum to explicitly specify the ownership:

 ```cpp
 cppgit2::tree tree1(&tree_cptr, ownership::user);